 How to Stop Your Dogs Nail from Bleeding with Flour, Baking Soda or Cornstarch:

 To get your dogs nail to stop bleeding with a bar of soap you’ll want to first soften it up by getting it wet.
-After it’s a little mushy you’re going to place your dogs bleeding nail directly into the soap and apply pressure for a few minutes.
+After the soap is a little mushy you’re going to place the soap directly onto your dog’s bleeding nail apply firm pressure for a a couple minutes.

 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

-- When using a bar of soap dampen it a bit until it gets mushy
+- When using a bar of soap dampen it until it gets mushy

-- You’re going to push your dogs affected nail directly into the bar of soap
+- Push your dogs affected nail directly into the bar of soap

-If you don’t want to push your dogs paw into the soap you can break off a piece and wrap it in a towel before applying.
+If you don’t want to push your dogs paw directly into the soap you can break off a piece and wrap it in a towel before applying.
 Be sure to keep firm pressure for at least 3 minutes to make the bleeding stop.
-If you remove it to take a quick peak before that time it’s likely to start bleeding again.
+When you suspect that the bleeding has stopped take a quick peak first to ensure that it’s worked.

 If the bleeding is minor, try rubbing a bar of clean, scent-free soap over it.
 If the bleeding is steady, wrapping ice within the compressed cloth or paper towel will help lessen the blood flow. – Wahl